 Next, scroll down to the end of the page.
 You will find “people also search for” and “related too.”

 Google wants you to succeed and tells you exactly what people are searching for.

 You need to spend a few minutes researching.

 Writing Your Pillar Page

-Your pillar page will end up being the longest posts on your art blog.
+Your pillar page will end up being the longest post on your art blog.

-Your objective is to write about the topic that you are covering with as much detail as possible.
+Your objective is to write about the topic you are covering in as much detail as possible.

 Most times, the topics you write about can be more in-depth articles.

-This is where you will write in-depth articles supporting the topis of your pillar page.
+This is where you will write in-depth articles supporting the topic of your pillar page.